The Electrical Engineering Major 2013-14

 Please see the current UC Santa Cruz General Catalog for a full description of the BSOE admissions policy.

 Transfer Applicants: Admission into the major will be based on the student’s academic college record.
 Applicants are encouraged to take and excel in as many courses that are equivalent to the department’s foundation courses as possible (see Transfer Preparation section).
-An applicant will be approved, conditionally approved, or declined.
-Only students who have completed all or most of the foundation courses will be approved or conditionally approved for the major.
+An applicant will be approved or declined.
+Only students who have completed all or most of the foundation courses will be approved for the major.

 High School Preparation